Back to all articles

 The majority of the companies behind trackers offer services to website publishers.
 The publishers will put scripts or tracking pixels for these services onto their sites.

-Web tracking is often done by websites for analytics and advertising purposes.
+Web tracking technologies are often used by websites for analytics and advertising purposes.

 Website administrators may use analytics to better understand how visitors interact with their sites.
 This can help them improve page design and navigation.